benfertig/timestamper/README.md

 ### 10 - Audio select button
 ![extra_files/help_images/button_audio_select.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_audio_select.png?raw=true)
-* Optionally, you can press this button to select an audio file which will be synced with the timer.
+* Optionally, you can press this button to select an audio file which will be synced with the timer (see 27).
 This will also enable the use of the audio time slider (see 14) as well as the volume slider (see 16) and mute button (see 17).
+However, you must already have selected an output file (see 7) to be able to play and manipulate audio.

 ### 11 - Audio file path
 ![extra_files/help_images/audio_path.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/audio_path.png?raw=true)
-* If you have selected an audio file to sync with the timer (see 10), the path to that audio file will be displayed here.
+* If you have selected an audio file (see 10) to sync with the timer (see 27), then the path to that audio file will be displayed here.

 ### 12 - Hotkeys
 ![extra_files/help_images/hotkeys.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/hotkeys.png?raw=true)